 The gas-fueled tankless heater is also almost twice as expensive as the electric tankless heater and requires additional expertise during installation.

-For old houses, homeowners may also be faced with the financial burden of having to upgrade their electrical system.
+For old houses, homeowners may also face the financial burden of upgrading their electrical systems.

 #4 Add-On Equipment May Be Required